Edith Kanakaʻole: Career

+In the early 1950s, Kanakaʻole toured the contiguous United States, western Canada, and much of Asia with a hula group named after her daughter Nalani.
+Her mother died of a stroke shortly afterward.
+She founded a hālau in honor of her mother, naming it Hālau O Kekuhi; kekuhi being Hawaiian for flying gurnard, a species of fish.

 Kanakaʻole originated a distinct style of hula derived from the traditions of the Hilo area, in which dancers perform with deeply bent knees and make dynamic movements.
-She taught this style to her children and her other students at Halau o Kekuhi.
+She taught this style to her children and her other students at Hālau O Kekuhi.

-In the 1950s, Kanakaʻole toured the contiguous United States, western Canada, and much of Asia with a hula group named after her daughter Nalani.